cwhite18/cwhite18/README.md

 - 👀 I’m currently a Information Technolgy major interested in Health Informatics
 - 🌱 I’m currently learning some basic PHP
 - 💞️ I’m looking to collaborate on ...
-- 📫 Usaually, email is how to reach me
+- 📫 Usaually, email is the best method to reach me

 <!---
 cwhite18/cwhite18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.